• Skip to primary navigation

 Grits, made of ground corn, offer carbohydrates plus fiber.

-Mashed potatoes, which are boiled then mashed, have more potassium and vitamin C.
+Mashed potatoes, which are boiled then mashed, have more potassium and vitamin C - learn how variety matters in a russet vs idaho potato comparison.

 Plus, grits have less calories than mashed potatoes.